MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-roles.md

 **Applies to:  Microsoft R Server 9.1**

-By default, when you configure Microsoft R Server for operationalization, authenticated users can publish, list, and get any web services.
+By default, authenticated R Server  users can publish, list, and get any web services.
 Additionally, users can also update and delete the web services they've published.

 You can use roles to further control who can publish, update and delete web services in R Server.
 There are several standard roles, each of which has different permissions.
 How users are put assigned to roles depends on what authentication method has been configured for R Server.
-For more on configuring authentication for R Server, read the article, ["Authentication options for operationalization"](security-authentication.md).
+For more on configuring authentication for R Server, read the article, ["Authentication options"](security-authentication.md).

 ## What do I need?

 To assign groups of users in your Active Directory to R Server roles for web services, you must have:

-+ An instance of Microsoft R Server that is [configured for operationalization](../operationalize/configure-enterprise.md)
++ An instance of Microsoft R Server that is [configured to operationalize analytics](../operationalize/configure-enterprise.md)

 + Authentication for this instance must be via Active Directory/LDAP (AD/LADP) or Azure Active Directory (AAD) and [already configured](../operationalize/security-authentication.md)